 These fats help lower cholesterol and lower the risk for heart disease.
 They also help improve blood sugar control.

 Monounsaturated fats can be found in olive, peanut and canola oils.
-Other sources include poultry, avocados, nuts, and seeds.
+Other great sources include almonds, poultry, avocados, nuts, and seeds.

 Make sure you are limiting the amount of saturated fats in your diet.
 Saturated fats can be found in fatty meats and dairy.

 If you are not producing enough fat in your breast milk, increase your protein intake.
 Protein is in fatty fish, such as salmon, herring, and anchovies.

 Make sure you stay away from tuna, mackerel, shark, and swordfish.
 These fish can have high traces of mercury.

 Protein can also be found in yogurt, cheese, eggs, beans, and nuts.

 Breastfeeding can be a time of frustration and self-doubt.
 Keep in mind that every mom feels discouraged at some point.
 Above, we discussed some methods on how to make breastmilk fattier.

 Breastfeeding takes getting used to.
 Every baby is different and every mom is different.
 So find out what works for the both of you.
 There are plenty of techniques and remedies to try.

 Just remain calm, breathe, and know that you are doing the best thing for your little one.
 You are providing the best source of food they can possibly get.